simonchabrol/nuclear-strike-simulator/README.md

 ### Overview

-This simulator is a direct visual implementation of the casualty model developed in the article *"The consequences of a nuclear war: case study on 80s UK"* (Simon Chabrol, 2025), itself based on the British government's **Square Leg** civil defence exercise (1980).
+This simulator is a direct visual implementation of the casualty model developed in the article *"How does a full scale nuclear exchange work ?
+Case study on 80s UK"* (Simon Chabrol, 2025), itself based on the British government's **Square Leg** civil defence exercise (1980).

 The tool allows any user to select one of 200 pre-loaded cities — or enter a city manually — and visualise the estimated human consequences of a nuclear strike.
 The blast zones are projected onto an interactive map, with circle radii calculated from the Glasstone-Dolan scaling law and automatically adjusted to the total explosive yield required by each city.